rcreator822/GamerHub/README.md

 If you fork this repository, please give it a star and ensure there is a page on your website giving credit/attribution to the creator.

+Note: If your admin has the ability to disable your browsing, download Gamer Hub as an app and use it offline.
+Still being developed.
+Since you might have to click fast to download it won't work on some computers.
+If you can, press the download button on the URL bar in Chrome.

 ## Topics

 - Games